hos4m/shooooort/readme.md

 http://localhost:8080/
 ```

-(3) To complite the development code to production code:
+(3) To compile the development code to production code:
 ```
 yarn run build
 (or: npm run build)